Attractors and bifurcation diagrams in complex climate models: Introduction

-Using a general circulation model (thus, at the top of the hierarchy) in a simplified configuration ({\it i.~e.} a planet entirely covered by the ocean), \citeA{ragon2022} obtained the bifurcation diagram using the standard method over time scales of thousand years, thus excluding nonlinear feedbacks on longer time scales such as those induced by ice sheets and vegetation.
-The MIT general circulation model~\cite{marshall_finite-volume_1997,marshall_hydrostatic_1997} (MITgcm) was used in its coupled atmosphere-ocean-sea ice configuration with 2.8$^\circ$ horizontal resolution, 15 levels in an ocean depth of 3~km and 5 pressure layers in the atmospheric column.
+Using a general circulation model (thus, at the top of the hierarchy in model complexity) in coupled-aquaplanet configuration ({\it i.~e.} a planet entirely covered by the ocean where fully nonlinear interactions are taken into account between atmosphere, ocean and sea ice), Ragon {\it et al.}~\cite{ragon2022} obtained the bifurcation diagram using the standard method over time scales of thousand years, thus excluding nonlinear feedbacks on longer time scales such as those induced by ice sheets and vegetation.
+The MIT general circulation model~\cite{marshall_finite-volume_1997,marshall_hydrostatic_1997} (MITgcm) is used here in the same configuration, with coupled atmosphere-ocean-sea ice at 2.8$^\circ$ horizontal resolution, 15 levels in an ocean depth of 3~km, and 5 pressure layers in the atmospheric column.
 The atmospheric module is based on SPEEDY~\cite{molteni_atmospheric_2003} that provides a rather realistic representation of the radiative scheme despite the coarse vertical resolution, with the advantage of requiring less computer resources than state-of-the-art atmospheric modules.
-On the other hand, the ocean dynamics is very accurate and this is crucial to include nonlinear feedbacks on millennial time scales.
-Using this setup, it is possible to run nearly 200 years in 1 day on clusters at the University of Geneva.
+On the other hand, the ocean dynamics is as accurate as in state-of-the-art Earth system models and this is crucial to include nonlinear feedbacks on millennial time scales.
+Using this setup, it is possible to run nearly 200 years in 1 day using 13 cores on clusters like those at the University of Geneva.
 The same MITgcm setup, with an additional land module, has been succesfully applied to investigate the ocean dynamics during the Jurassic~\cite{Brunettiverard2015}, the present-day climate~\cite{Brunetti2018}, and the climatic oscillations in the Early Triassic.

 Here we compare the standard technique to construct the BD with two additional methods which require lower computational costs.
 We will describe such techniques in Section~2, the resulting BDs in Section~3 and we draw our conclusions on pros and cons for each method, and future developments in Section~4.